PythonCharmers/python-future/docs/imports.rst

    would be much lower than with using ``u''`` prefixes in the absence of ``unicode_literals``.

-3. The diff for a Python 2 -> 2/3 port may be smaller, less noisy, and easier to review with ``unicode_literals`` than if an explicit ``u''`` prefix is added to every unadorned string literal.
+3. The diff for port to a Python 2/3-compatible codebase may be smaller, less noisy, and easier to review with ``unicode_literals`` than if an explicit ``u''`` prefix is added to every unadorned string literal.

 4. If support for Python 3.2 is required (e.g. for Ubuntu 12.04 LTS or Debian wheezy), ``u''`` prefixes are a ``SyntaxError``, making ``unicode_literals`` the only option for a Python 2/3 compatible codebase.
+[However, ``future`` doesn't support Python 3.0-3.2 anyway.]

 Drawbacks